 When it comes to efficiency, roasting is the opposite.
 You can roast a turkey in the oven, and it will take a good seven hours for it to be cooked all the way.
 You can also roast a pig on an open fire, turning it every half hour or so, but you will still end up with several hours wait.
 Often, a roast will be in a pan on top of an open flame or in the oven, and the cook will baste it with its own juices periodically while it simmers.

 Many people confuse these two terms, but they describe two quite opposite cooking methods.

 Electric Grills and Stovetop Grills are Both Excellent

 Meat lovers love a good cut of meat, cooked to perfection, no matter if it’s been simmering on a stovetop or seared over a flame.
 All cooking methods are up to personal preference.

 People often choose grilling because it’s simply the fastest way to cook hot dogs and hamburgers for a crowd.
 Grilling will always be popular, and stovetop grilling is now a rising star of the meat lover crowd.
 Try out a stovetop griddle some time if you can.
-They are fairly inexpensive and work well on pretty much any modern stove.
+They are for a reasonable price and work well on pretty much any modern stove.
 Experimenting with new cooking methods can invigorate us into better cooking in general.
 So try out a thing or two on this website, and make sure to explore our other articles.